-I worked at Symbolics and then MCC selling and marketing AI in the 80s, and it was a wild fun, exciting, insightful ride.
+What was true was selling, marketing, and being a part of the software development process in AI research was a wild fun, exciting, and insightful ride.
 Shown in the picture is the Symbolics 3640 Lisp Machine.
-Starting price was around $80,000 and then dropped to half that amount, but in the end, we could not compete with Sun Microsystems Motorola 68000 and Intel 8080 type processors running on PCs.
+The starting price was around $80,000 and then dropped to half that amount, but in the end, we could not compete with Sun Microsystems Motorola 68000 and Intel 8080 type processors running on PCs.
 Despite the amazing sophistication of the Lisp software and the promise that programmers would be vastly more productive and many ground breaking software developments, we could not compete.

-This brings up a question, what is the right approach to selling and marketing AI, machine intelligence, neural networks, deep learning, big data as it’s introduced into the software we use at work and home.
+This brings up a question, what is the right approach to selling and marketing AI, machine intelligence, neural networks, deep learning, and big data as it’s introduced into the software we use at work and home?
 How is your job and your life being impacted as a result?

-We used to think of AI as a something you developed and ran on an ‘AI machine’ with dedicated hardware for performance.
+We used to think of AI as something you developed and ran on an ‘AI machine’ with dedicated hardware for performance.
 Now AI runs on the ubiquitous cloud-based Intel process amongst others manufactured in the millions for 1/1000 the cost of a Lisp Machine.
 But give this industry 5 years and let’s see how ChatGPT runs on dedicated hardware again (smartphone).
 A local version that doesn’t run in the cloud.
 A local version that creates streaming TV shows in the palm of your hand.
 Sound too far out?
 We will see.